Lottery Leadership

 The Lottery’s continued success is largely attributed to its partnerships with around 1,500 traditional and 1,200 limited video lottery retailers.
 These retailers employ thousands of West Virginians.
 Additionally, optimized products and ongoing communications have created satisfied Lottery players who continue to help us generate a significant, positive impact on West Virginia’s economy.

-The West Virginia Lottery registered total gross sales of over $1.32 billion for the fiscal year ending on June 30, 2023, nearly $283.8 million above projections.
-The Lottery was able to allocate $564.2 million in proceeds to the State.
-LVL revenues were at their highest ever at $493.6 million.
+The West Virginia Lottery registered total gross sales of nearly 1.3 billion for the fiscal year ending on June 30, 2025, over 93 million above projections.
+The Lottery was able to allocate $611.0 million in proceeds to the State.

-Overall, West Virginia Lottery players, retailers, and casinos shared in a total of just over $699 million in prizes and commissions from all forms of gaming in FY2023.
+Overall, West Virginia Lottery players, retailers, and casinos shared in a total of just over $659 million in prizes and commissions from all forms of gaming in FY2025.

 Lottery proceeds leave a substantial imprint on a wide range of programs that benefit the people and communities of West Virginia.

-The 2023 state budget included $564.2 million in cash transfers from the Lottery.
-This included $120.4 million for education, $80 million for senior services, $62.9 million for tourism, $118.2 million to the General Fund, $46.1 million towards the Infrastructure Council, with other agencies collecting $136.6 million, including $29.0 million towards the PROMISE Scholarship fund and $621.5 thousand for veterans.
-A total of $29.3 million in statutory transfers were paid to county and local municipalities in FY2023.
+The state budget included $611.0 million in cash transfers from the Lottery.
+This included $142.5 million for education, $93.7 million for senior services, $63.5 million for tourism, $66.2 million to the General Fund, $46.4 million towards the Infrastructure Council, with other agencies collecting $198.8 million, including $29.0 million towards the PROMISE Scholarship fund and $521 thousand for veterans.
+A total of $28.2 million in statutory transfers were paid to county and local municipalities in FY2025.

 Where the Money Goes